eshrh/inori/CONFIGURATION.md

 SUPER, CTRL+META`.
 So, your keybindings will look like `g g` or `C-c C-n` or `C-<space>`

-Note that you can specify multiple entries for each command, creating multiple keybinds.
+You can create multiple keybinds for the same command by either creating multiple entries for it or by having one entry that is an array of `KEYSTR`.

 ### List of commands and defaults